akokich/LD32/README.md

 You are the Space Needle, use your fireworks to destory the rain.

 This is my first Ludum Dare competition entry.
-My wife and I build this over a period of 72 hours.
+My wife and I built this over a period of 72 hours.

 http://ludumdare.com/compo/ludum-dare-32/?action=preview&uid=7698